Symplectic embeddings of four-dimensional polydisks into half integer ellipsoids: Introduction

 \begin{theorem} Let $d_0 \ge 3$ be a prime number.
 Let $1 \le a \le (2d_0 -1)/d_0$, $c > 0$ and $b = p/2$ for some odd integer $p \ge 4d_0+1$.
 Then $P(a,1)$ symplectically embeds into $E(bc, c)$ if and only if $a+b \le bc$. \end{theorem}

-\begin{remark} The hypothesis imposes restrictions on the values of $a$ that relate to the restriction on $b=p/2$.
+\begin{remark} Our hypothesis imposes restrictions on the values of $a$ that relate to the restriction on $b=p/2$.
 As $p$ increases, Theorem \ref{thm: NY1} works for larger $a$ values, approaching $a = 2$.
 When taking $d_0 = 3$, the result is for $1 \le a \le 5/3$ and odd integers $p \ge 13$. \end{remark}